MichaelCurrin/code-cookbook/recipes/shell/install-via-curl.md

 # Install application via curl

 Install an application by running a remote script in the terminal.
-Download the script with `curl` and pass it to the shell to run.
+Download the script with `curl` and pass it to a shell to run.

 ## Syntax